 Of all the stupid things I have ever done, this takes the cake.
 I was on my computer, as many of us are first thing in the morning, when I was writing about world peace, an alternative fuel source for the world or something very close to that, when the clock struck 11:00.
 I had been sitting in my wooden chair at the billiard/dining room table with pillows propped up under my bum, sitting on my foot so I could be high enough to reach the keypad.
 I decided to get another cup of coffee, and when I stood up I looked at my foot.
 It was at a 90° angle, and I thought, ‘That’s a strange position, why can’t I feel my foot?’
 And down I went like a sack of potatoes.
 I heard a crunch.
 The same sound when you crack a chicken wing in half, normally an enjoyable sound and my first reaction was to scream, ‘Alfonz I think I broke my foot!’

 I couldn’t feel any pain in my foot.
-I have a high tolerance for pain, and I knew that, so I wasn’t convinced I was ok.
-Before Alfonz got home, I went upstairs, stripped the beds, got the laundry down stairs and finished all the things I should have been doing instead of solving world problems on Facebook… I mean for the UN. 😉
+I have an unnatural high tolerance for pain, and I knew that, so I wasn’t convinced I was ok.
+Before Alfonz got home, I went upstairs, stripped the beds, got the laundry down stairs and finished all the things I should have been doing instead of solving world problems on Facebook… I mean for the UN…

 When Alfonz arrived he said it is most likely a sprain and best to walk it off.
 I agreed, as Alfonz has had so many broken and sprained limbs, I thought he must know best.
 We went for a walk around Bricco Marche as you do after spraining your ankle or pulling a ligament.
 When we got back I thought maybe it’s fine, and continued hobbling around the house doing my normal chores.

 The next morning when I woke up my foot was the size of Montreal and I couldn’t put my full weight on it.
 Either that meant it was time for a serious diet or it was actually broken.
-I got myself dressed, Alfonz dropped my off at the doctor’s office.
+I got myself dressed, and after some convincing, Alfonz dropped my off at the doctor’s office.

 Dr. Boudet wasn’t convinced it was only a sprain, so he sent me to the Narbonne emergency room just to rule it out.
 Even then Alfonz was like drive yourself, it isn’t broken, it’s a sprain.
 Buck up big baby!
 No he didn’t actually say that, but it felt like he did.
 And I was in the car when I thought, no he has to drive me, because if it is broken how in the world will I get home in a plaster cast from Narbonne?

-After some negotiations, he got me to Narbonne by 11:30.
+After some negotiations, he finally got in the car and got me to Narbonne by 11:30.
 The emergency clinic had two people before us, one guy bleeding on the floor, and what looked like a serious arm wound.
 And another lady waiting for results.
 I couldn’t understand why the doctors didn’t send the man in straight away.
 Triage normally treats people by the degree of injury.
 I figured that he might actually die.
-In true French fashion, he patiently almost embarrassed, he tried to keep his blood from getting everywhere, politely waited for his turn while trying to hold his arm on… anyways… within a few minutes I was already inside having an X Ray.
+In true French fashion, he patiently (almost embarrassed), he tried to keep his blood from getting everywhere, politely waited for his turn while trying to hold his arm on… anyways… within a few minutes I was already inside having an X Ray.
 Incredible!
 I must have time warped, because this is unheard of!

 The funniest part of this, is when people ask me, OMG what happened?
 I am tempted to say, it’s a running injury you know repetitive motion, or new runners they weren’t properly worn in yet, but everyone knows I don’t run unless someone is chasing me.
 They might believe that I fell off my bike again, like last year when I almost ended up in the canal, knocking my back out of place for nearly three months.
 I could say I broke my foot drunken dancing in platform shoes, that’s a believable story and actually happened in my youth.
 I have broken nearly all my toes, genetically it is not my fault, I have those long toes often mistaken for transplanted fingers.
 Greek feet they call em’!